Serine O-acetyltransferase: N terminal protein domain

-In molecular biology, the protein domain SATase is short for Serine acetyltransferase and refers to an enzyme that catalyses the conversion of L-serine to L-cysteine in E. coli.
-More specifically, its role is to catalyse the activation of L-serine by acetyl-CoA.This entry refers to the N-terminus of the protein which has a sequence that is conserved in plants and bacteria.
+In molecular biology, the protein domain SATase is short for Serine acetyltransferase and refers to an enzyme that catalyses the conversion of L-serine to L-cysteine in Escherichia coli.
+Its role is to catalyse the activation of L-serine by acetyl-CoA.
+This entry refers to the N-terminus of the protein which has a sequence that is conserved in plants and bacteria.

-Importance of function
+Function

+The N-terminal domain of the protein Serine O-acetyltransferase catalyses the O-acetylation of the amino acid and has been characterised in Escherichia coli, Salmonella typhimurium. and Phaseolus vulgaris.

-The N-terminal domain of the protein Serine acetyltransferase helps catalyse acetyl transfer.
-This particular enzyme catalyses serine into cysteine which is eventually converted to the essential amino acid methionine.
-Of particular interest to scientists, is the ability to harness the natural ability of the enzyme, Serine acetyltransferase, to create nutritionally essential amino acids and to exploit this ability through transgenic plants.
-These transgenic plants would contain more essential sulphur amino acids meaning a healthier diet for humans and animals.
+The enzyme acts together with cysteine synthase to convert serine into cysteine, a precursor to the essential amino acid, methionine.
+Serine acetyltransferase has been overexpressed in transgenic plants.
+These should contain more essential sulphur amino acids meaning a healthier diet for humans and animals.

 Structure

 The amino-terminal alpha-helical domain particularly the amino acid residues His158 (histidine in position 158) and Asp143 (aspartic acid in position 143) form a catalytic triad with the substrate for acetyl transfer.
 There are eight alpha helices that form the N-terminal domain.